Coughing up brown phlegm: Causes & symptoms

 Overview

 Noticing brown phlegm when you cough can be worrying.
 In many cases, it’s your body clearing out old blood or pollutants like smoke or dust.
 In Australia, exposure to cigarette smoke, bushfires, and environmental irritants, especially in rural or construction areas, is a common trigger.
-Here’s what brown phlegm might mean, when to see your GP, and what you can do at home.Is coughing up brown phlegm serious?
+Here’s what brown phlegm might mean, when to see your doctors or medical practitioner, and what you can do at home.Is coughing up brown phlegm serious?

 Not always.
 Brown phlegm may result from minor irritants or could indicate a more serious issue, such as a lung infection.
 Sometimes, brown phlegm is just your lungs getting rid of debris, especially if you’re a smoker or have been exposed to smoke or pollution.
 But at times it can also signal an infection, inflammation, or even bleeding in the lungs.What does brown phlegm mean?